alexwlchan/alexwlchan.net/src/_drafts/how-i-back-up-my-computer.md

 Could it be improved or made more resilient?

 And if you don't have a backup system, please get one!
-Data loss is miserable, and your hard drive is going to fail -- it's a matter of when, not if.
+Data loss is miserable, and your disk is going to fail -- it's only a matter of when, not if.